If you're under pressure and quality is essential

 What do you charge?

 Every project is unique and the value is determined by usage/reach - how long the recording will be used for (e.g., 3 months) and how many people will hear it (e.g., one state / national, internal training / public internet).
 When you get in touch, be sure to let me know the length of the script and/or it's intended reach (the location and duration of broadcast).
 For Australian broadcast please get in touch with the lovely Emma and she'll work with you to determine a rate that fits for all.

 What do you bring to the microphone?

 Extensive Improvisational Theatre (Impro) training and performance

-Many hours of individual coaching in professional voiceover technique
+Many hours of individual coaching in advanced voiceover technique

 When I was 6 my mum used to put me in front of an old reel-to-reel tape recorder, and I would record my little heart out until the tape finished.
 At other times I would entertain myself and annoy family by mimicking the time announcer (you know the one that said ‘on the third stroke it will be…’)!

 Interestingly, voiceover goes way back in my family – my grandmother and great-grandmother were pioneers of the early radio broadcasts of the ABC in Tasmania, recording children’s programs and doing their own sound effects.